SKGleba/psp2sdboot/README.md

 It can be determined by the altering following command: ```sdboot up_to_read_mark=100 up_to_read=298400000```.
 Change *up_to_read* until the *mosfet* line spike happens around the middle of an empty sector read.
 ### Finding the *offset* and *width* pair
 The second step is running the sdboot python script, and hoping it finds a correct combination of *offset* and *width* parameters :) <br>
-Script arguments are based on the values found during the Calibration step, width an added broad *offset* range:<br>
+Script arguments are based on the values found during the Calibration step, with an added broad *offset* range:<br>
 ```sdboot up_to_read=<up_to_read> width=<treshold-(2*width_step)> width_max=<treshold+width_step> width_step=20 offset=100 offset_max=10000 offset_mult=10 offset_step=40```
  - *offset** parameters should initially be broad, with further loops being more precise (eg *offset_mult=1*)
  - if the treshold is below 500, *width_step*=10 might be a better choice